 Sub-phase Scope Status Hazardous Materials Remove contaminated sediment from aqueduct.
 Completed Sudbury Aqueduct Inspection Inspection of the Sudbury Aqueduct to identify need for future repair work.
-Completed Weston Aqueduct Sluice Gates Construction Construct (rehabilitate) a means to isolate the Weston Reservoir from a break west of Ash Street that could detrimentally affect the elevation in the Weston Reservoir.
-The construction contract will replace antiquated stopplank gates, stop logs and blow-off valves along the Weston Aqueduct.
-Existing gates in siphon are in need of repair.
+Completed Weston Aqueduct Sluice Gates Construction (7369) Construct a means to isolate the Weston Reservoir from a break west of Ash Street that could detrimentally affect the elevation in the Weston Reservoir.
+The construction contract will replace antiquated stop-plank gates in Siphon Chambers 3 and 4 blow-off valves along the Weston Aqueduct and an air valve on the Sudbury River Pipe Bridge.
+Under construction.
+Active Weston Aqueduct Gatehouse Rehabilitation Evaluation of the structural integrity of the gatehouse and design of modifications necessary to rehabilitate the structure.
+Design for replacement of stop logs and stop log guides.
 Future Sudbury Short-Term Repairs Phase 1 and 2 Construction Repairs needed in order to better prepare the Sudbury Aqueduct for short-term use (flow test and emergency activation).
 Future Rosemary Brook Siphon Building Repairs Repairs to stabilize structures for functional use as emergency water supply facility.
 Repairs include re-pointing and rebuilding of brick structures and roof replacement.
 Rosemary Brook Siphon in conjunction with the Sudbury Aqueduct supplies raw water to the Chestnut Hill Reservoir in the event of an emergency.
 Completed Evaluation of Farm Pond Buildings- Waban Arches (7473) Assessment of historic structures to determine measures to repair and stabilize facilities.
 Will include Massachusetts Historical Commission review of proposed alternative.
 Completed

+Sub-phase Scope Status

+Waban Arches Design and construction of repairs to the Waban Arches of the Sudbury Future

+Rehabilitation Design Aqueduct.

+(7616) and

+Construction (7617)

-Sub-phase Scope Status Waban Arches Rehabilitation Design (7616) and Construction (7617) Design and construction of repairs to the Waban Arches of the Sudbury Aqueduct.
-Future Farm Pond Inlet Chamber & Gatehouse Design (7618) and Construction (7619) Design and repairs to the Farm Pond Inlet Chamber and Gatehouse of the Sudbury Aqueduct.
-Future
+Farm Pond Inlet Design and repairs to the Farm Pond Inlet Chamber and Gatehouse of the Future

+Chamber & Sudbury Aqueduct.

+Gatehouse Design

+(7618) and

+Construction (7619)

-Total Budget Payments thru FY18 Remaining Balance FY19 FY20 FY19-23 FY24-28 Beyond FY28 \$10,174 \$2,232 \$7,942 \$385 \$575 \$1,455 \$5,820 \$667
+Total Budget Payments thru FY20 Remaining Balance FY21 FY22 FY19-23 FY24-28 Beyond FY28 \$12,958 \$2,627 \$10,331 \$1,497 \$913 \$2,804 \$7,255 \$667